colt05/morse-decoder/README.md

 ## What it does
 Morse key = q
 Show letters typed = y
-After putting in a set of pulses, wait for a second for the buffer to flush.
+After putting in a set of pulses, wait a bit.
+There is a timeout when the letter you input is finished.
+It won't be pushed into the buffer for a few seconds.